sidobagga/finmetrics/README.md

 # Fin Metrics Pipeline

-One‑shot ETL + loader that pulls the last five fiscal‑year metrics for **Rapid7 (ticker RPD)** from Financial Modeling Prep and inserts them into the Postgres schema used by our dashboard.
+One‑shot ETL + loader that pulls the last five fiscal‑year metrics from Financial Modeling Prep and inserts them into the Postgres schema used by our dashboard.

 ## Folder structure